 More information about Pierce County Housing Authority can be found on its website at http://www.pchawa.org/.

-As of 09/26/2018, it is not known if Pierce County Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 10/09/2018, Pierce County Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.